-Years ago, when the Perennial Plant Association named Baptisia australis their plant of the year for 2010, I promptly bought five and planted them in my garden.
+Years ago, when the Perennial Plant Association named Baptisia australis (aso known as wild false indigo) their plant of the year (in 2010), I promptly bought five and planted them in my garden.
 They were new-to-me at the time and they were lauded for being low maintenance and long lived.
 Perfect.

 Then, the next spring, I accidentally weeded out every single one of them.